energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/issuance-exchange.md

+Sample Exchange Definition for issuance.

+Use case:

-Sample Exchange Definition for issuance - Holder needs to prove control over DID, thus exchange definition of type DIDAuth is needed.
+1. Holder needs to prove control over DID, thus exchange definition of type DIDAuth is needed.

 ```json
 {